A unique experience

 beautiful towns in the world with Kilwa located in Tanzanie nowday.
 Many trade with China, India, Middle East and Far Easten which bought up ivory, silver, silk, gems either way wealth.

-the twelfth century, typical of most towns along the East African Coast.
-Currently the Monument is under the care of the National Museums of Kenya and in addition to being a very important
+Swahili town in the twelfth century, typical of most towns along the East African Coast.
+Currently the Monument is under the care of the National Museums of Kenya and in addition to being a very

 The site is usually open till 6 pm.
 There is also a small shop to buy drinks and souvenirs.